chaoxu/blog/open-problems.md

 Here are some problems that are either open to the best of my knowledge, or asked by me but unable to answer.
 If you know a solution, or can offer me more reference on the material, please comment.
 I appreciate it greatly. :)

+# Problems I currently have interest
+These problems ordered by my current interest.

+{Problem}
+    Find the [Fréchet distance](http://en.wikipedia.org/wiki/Fr%C3%A9chet_distance) of two polygonal chain of length $n$ and $m$ respectively in $1$D in $o(nm)$ time.

+For $2$D, there is a $\Omega(nm)$ lower bound assuming SETH.
+If this is solved, one can generalize it so the underlying topology is a tree.
+There might be a negative result due to how similar this problem is to edit distance.

+{Problem}
+    Let $T$ be a tree with vertex weights.
+Find $k$ disjoint subtrees, such that the sum of the weights of the vertices covered is maximized. ($k$ is part of the input).

+I have some preliminary results.
+Also see the [path version of this problem](http://www.chaoxuprime.com/posts/2014-10-13-maximum-sum-k-disjoint-subarrays.html).
+I mainly want to see if generalize those techniques to tree if possible.
+Also, what happens if we consider a cycle? cactus graph? outerplanar graph?
+This problem for planar graph is NP-hard.

+{Problem}
+    How fast can we [improve the pseudo-polytime algorithm for subset sum](http://cstheory.stackexchange.com/questions/21533/faster-pseudo-polynomial-time-algorithm-for-subset-sum)?

+Interesting to think about but probably can't be improved easily.

+# Other problems

 {Problem}

     There are $n$ people sitting on a circle of $n$ seats.
 Out of the $n$ people, there are $k$ couples($2k$ people).
 You can swap any two people.
 Find an algorithm that swap the least amount of times such that all the couples are sitting with his/her partner.